• Recipe Index

 Hi, I'm Audrey!

-I’m a busy mom who loves to cook, bake, and craft with her kids.
+I’m a busy mom and I love to cook, bake, and craft with my kids.
 Here, you will find tons of recipes like easy weeknight dinners, copycat recipes, cookies, as well as lots of fun craft ideas for kids.

 My website has been featured on MSN, Yahoo, Parade, Food Gawker, Love What Matters, Yummly, and more!
 Read more →